MicrosoftDocs/well-architected/well-architected/azure-vmware/infrastructure.md

 *Impact: Performance efficiency, Security*

 To ensure that users are near your solution, carefully consider which regions to select.
 Having users physically close to your peering location minimizes latency and helps you meet requirements.
-For example, if you use HCX, there's a requirement that the roundtrip latency must be less than 150 ms.
+For example, if you use VMware HCX, there's a requirement that the roundtrip latency must be less than 150 ms.

 It's also important to consider regulatory requirements during region selection.
 Regulatory requirements and data residency restrictions can vary among regions.
 When you use Azure geo-replicated storage, you can take advantage of paired regions.
 Under this concept, each Azure region is paired with another region within the same geography.
 Data that's replicated resides within the same geography as its pair for tax and law enforcement jurisdiction purposes.